 For this application, a generic spacecraft geometry is simulated with the Direct Simulation Monte Carlo (DSMC) module of PICLas.
 The incoming free-stream conditions are derived at the point of peak heating from an exemplary aerocapture trajectory.
 The hypersonic flow at a Mach number of 20 results in high-enthalpy conditions with a detached bow shock and a rarefied region behind the capsule.
 The figure shows the translational temperature in the symmetry plane and flow streamlines.

 Complex chemistry modelling

 The simulations utilize a complex species and chemistry model consisting of 13 species (including methane, nitrogen and the respective reaction products) and 24 reactions paths.
-Internal energy exchange is considered by rotational, vibrational and electronic excitation.
+Additionally, internal energy exchange is considered by rotational, vibrational and electronic excitation.

 More information about the underlying theory and modelling can be found here:

 - Pfeiffer, M., Nizenkov, P., Mirza, A., & Fasoulas, S. (2016).
 Direct simulation Monte Carlo modeling of relaxation processes in polyatomic gases.
 Physics of Fluids, 28(2), 027103.

 - Nizenkov, P., Pfeiffer, M., Mirza, A., & Fasoulas, S. (2017).
 Modeling of chemical reactions between polyatomic molecules for atmospheric entry simulations with direct simulation Monte Carlo.
 Physics of Fluids, 29(7), 077104.